d1618033/python-redfish-utility/docs/slate/source/includes/_ilorepositorycommands.md

 - **-h, --help**

-Including the help flag on this command will display help on the usage of this command.
+Including the help flag will display help for the command.

-- **--url=URL**

-If you are not logged in yet, use this flag along with the provided iLO URL to login to the server.

-- **-u User, --user=USER**

-If you are not logged in yet, including this flag along with the password and URL flags can be used to log into a server in the same command.

-- **-p Password, --password=PASSWORD**

-If you are not logged in yet, use the provided iLO password corresponding to the username you gave to login.

 - **--forceupload**